-Program execution environment in computer system, concepts of queue and buffer.
+• Prerequisite: Program execution environment in computer system, concepts of queue and buffer.

 - 1. To make student understand how to create a process. - 2.
 To make student analyze operations on process. - 3.
 To introduce to student concept of cooperation between processes. - 4.
 To introduce student the notion of threads. - 5.
-To make student understand inter process communication and its types.
+To make student understand inter process communication and its types. - Outcomes: After completing this unit, student - - 1.
+Can describe concepts of process. - 2.
+Can draw and explain different states of process and process control block.

-- 1. Is able to describe concepts of process. - 2.
-Can draw and explain different states of process and process control block. - 3.
-Can demonstrate operations on processes and implement the concepts like process creation using C programming. - 4.
-Is able to describe the notion of threads - 5.
-Can explain different types of inter process communication.
+3. Can demonstrate operations on processes and implement the concepts like process creation using C programming.

+4. Can describe the notion of threads

+5. Can explain different types of inter process communication.